making a start

 If you want to ‘get’ wine, wash the dishes.

-I shyly muddled through an interview process and scored a job at a pretty fancy local restaurant as trainee waiter.
+I shyly muddled through an interview process and scored a job at a pretty fancy local restaurant as a trainee waiter.

 When you’re sitting down as the guest in any sort of restaurant or cafe, the whole thing looks a lot easier.